 This compensation is to reflect the pain and suffering and so the amount will be dependent upon the severity of symptoms.
 You can also claim for any financial losses attributable to the condition such as loss of earnings, prescription charges and travel to medical appointments.

-If you would like to speak to a member of our industrial diseases team about your skin condition please contact us on 0203 816 0065 for some free initial advice on your potential claim for compensation.
+If you would like to speak to a member of our industrial diseases team about your skin condition please contact us on 01616 966 229 to discuss your potential claim for compensation.

 Work related skin conditions